iancovert/CodeIHS/day3/README.md

 Guidelines:

-- Make a class called Cart
+- Make a class called Cart.
-- The class should have three attributes: items (a list), prices (a list), and total (a float)
+- The class should have three attributes: items (a list), prices (a list), and total (a float).
-- Write a function called addItem() that adds an item to the cart.
-The new item should be added to the list of items, its price should be added to the list of prices, and the total amount should be increased
+- Write a function called **addItem()** that adds an item to the cart.
+The new item should be added to the list of items, its price should be added to the list of prices, and the total amount should be increased.
-- Write a function called removeItem() that removes an item from the cart.
-The item should be removed from the list of items, its price should be removed from the list of prices, and the total amount should be decreased
+- Write a function called **removeItem()** that removes an item from the cart.
+The item should be removed from the list of items, its price should be removed from the list of prices, and the total amount should be decreased.
-- Write a function called summary() that prints the items in the cart, as well as the total amount
+- Write a function called **summary()** that prints the items in the cart, as well as the total amount.

 Here's how we might test our new class: